This post may contain affiliate links. Read my disclosure page here.

 - Lock the lid and turn the valve to 'Sealing'.
-Cook on manual, pressure set to 'High' for 10 minutes.
+Press the 'Manual' or 'Pressure Cook' button and adjust for 10 minutes, pressure set to 'High'.
 When the cook time is over, turn off the Instant Pot by pressing the 'Turn Off' button.
 Carefully quick release the pressure with a wooden spatula by turning the valve to releasing.
 Make sure you don’t hurt your hands from the steam.

 - Once the steam is completely gone and the metal pin on the lid drops, carefully open the lid and add heavy cream and the chopped kale to the pot.
 Stir everything, and serve warm.